Pepperi-Addons/papi-sdk/README.md

 etc. See https://developer.pepperi.com/account-resources/apis/get/accounts

-When adding such and endpoint inherit one of the base classes `IterableEndpoint` and `Endpoint` to implement your API.
+When adding such an endpoint inherit one of the base classes `IterableEndpoint` and `Endpoint` to implement your API.

 ## Deployment
 This SDK is distributed as a Javascript + types package on npm, under the `@pepperi-addons/papi-sdk` name.